Founded in May 1972 as Orange Seminole Osceola Transportation Authority (OSOTA). Became Tri-County Transit in 1984. Began doing business as LYNX in

 Road Rangers presented by State Farm - Roadside assistance program for disabled vehicles on I-4.

-NeighborLink - 11 flex-service routes designed to make it easier for residents in outlying service area to call ahead
+NeighborLink - 12 flex-service routes designed to make it easier for residents in outlying service area to call ahead two-hours in

 KnightLYNX - partnership with UCF Student Government Association to provide safe Friday and Saturday evening service near the